-The Master of Science in Nursing: Family Nurse Practitioner is a practice-oriented, theory-based degree that prepares graduates to be autonomous practitioners, leaders, role models, and educators in primary health care.
-The focus of the Family Nurse Practitioner stream is general family practice-that is care for individuals, families, groups and communities across all life stages.
-Family Nurse Practitioners are health professionals who have achieved the advanced nursing practice competencies at the graduate level of nursing education.
-Nurse Practitioners, who are regulated by the College of Registered Nurses of British Columbia, provide health care services from a holistic nursing perspective, integrated with the autonomous diagnosis and treatment of acute and chronic illness, including ordering diagnostic tests and prescribing medications.
+The Master of Science in Nursing: Family Nurse Practitioner Program is a practice-oriented, theory-based degree that prepares graduates to be autonomous practitioners, leaders, role models, and educators in primary health care.
+The focus of the Family Nurse Practitioner Program is general family practice-that is care for individuals, families, groups and communities across all life stages.
+Family Nurse Practitioners are health professionals who have achieved advanced nursing practice competencies at the graduate level of nursing education.
+Nurse Practitioners, who are regulated by the British Columbia College of Nursing Professionals, provide health care services from a holistic nursing perspective, integrated with the autonomous diagnosis and treatment of acute and chronic illness, including ordering diagnostic tests and prescribing medications.

-The Thesis Stream leads to an advanced nursing practice degree that is designed to prepare graduates to become autonomous practitioners, collaborators, nurse researchers, leaders, educators, change agents, and role models.
-Graduates of the thesis stream will work in a variety of health care settings as clinical nurse specialists, educators, administrators, and researchers, and will work with diverse populations across all age groups.
+The Master of Science in Nursing Program (Thesis or Project) leads to an advanced nursing practice degree that focuses on preparing graduates across a range of areas and specialties to act as autonomous practitioners.
+In addition, this program aims to prepare graduates as interprofessional collaborators, nurse researchers, leaders, educators, change agents, and role models.
+Graduates of this program will work in a variety of health care settings as clinical nurse specialists, educators, administrators, and researchers, and will work with diverse populations across all age groups.

-Both streams focus on the preparation of graduates for advanced nursing practice in rural and northern communities.
-The streams share five core courses, which address community and program development and evaluation; engage in debates influencing health care policy; apply research and undertaking evidence-based practice; promote the health of Indigenous Peoples; and develop nursing knowledge in relation to advanced practice nursing.
+Both programs focus on the preparation of graduates for advanced nursing practice in rural and northern communities.
+Courses address the following: community and program development and evaluation; debates influencing health care policy; application of research and evidence-based practice; promotion of the health of Indigenous Peoples; and development of nursing knowledge in relation to advanced practice nursing.

-Required courses for the MScN are available by distance, with some on-site (face-to-face) requirements and required clinical practice in the MScN (FNP).
-The streams are designed to allow professional nurses to complete their degree on a full-time or part-time basis.
+Required courses for the MScN (FNP) and MScN are available by distance, with some on-site (face-to-face) requirements and required clinical practice in the MScN (FNP) Program.
+The programs are designed to allow professional nurses to complete their degree on a full-time or part-time basis.